Shirisha1524/codsoft_task2_Flower_ECommerce_Website/README.md

 # codsoft_task2_websiteLandingPage
-A simple and beautiful Flower Bouquet Website created using only HTML and CSS.
+A simple and beautiful Flower Bouquet Website created using only HTML and CSSand Javascript.
 This project displays different flowers, bouquets, and basic website sections with a clean and modern UI.

 🌼 Features